prabindh/mygpu/README.md

 `nvidia-smi --query-gpu=compute_cap --format=csv`

+This will output in the format compute_cap 8.6

 Or, Obtain the name of the GPU by running below command on command line

 `nvidia-smi --query-gpu=name --format=csv`